+Female In-Processing Checklist

-AIR FORCE ACADEMY IN-PROCESSING CHECKLIST Bring every item on this form (unless the item is marked as optional or is Not Applicable to you) PRINT NAME, STUDENT ID, DATE OF BIRTH, AND GENDER IN THIS SPACE ID: DOB Gender: Instructions Print this form and securely attach it to the front of a large manila envelope.
+AIR FORCE ACADEMY IN-PROCESSING CHECKLIST

+Bring every item on this form (unless the item is marked as optional or is Not Applicable to you)

+PRINT NAME, STUDENT ID, AND GENDER IN THIS SPACE

+Doe, Jane

+ID: JADOE1234 Gender: F

+Instructions

+Print this form and securely attach it to the front of a large manila envelope.
 You will put items you need during in-processing into the envelope.
 You will need to take this envelope out of your luggage before you drop your luggage off and carry it through the in-processing line.

-Check this box after you have attached this form to the front of a large manila envelope Items to hand-carry inside the manila envelope (check each item as you pack) Travel Receipts (airline itinerary/receipt, distance from your home to the airport, receipts for expenses such as taxi fares of \$75 or more) Security Clearance Paperwork (completed pages of SF86 stapled or clipped together) Current Immunization Record Legal Name Change Documentation (if applicable, if not, put N/A in the checkbox) Completed (but NOT signed) Pharmacy Cadet In-processing Form (fill in allergies only) Completed Standard Form 600 (Cadet Preventative Health Assessment) Note: If you are missing the Standard Form 600 (Cadet Preventative Health Assessment), the Pharmacy Cadet In-processing Form, or the SF86 (Security Clearance Paperwork), you can print new copies from the "To Bring" checklist page on your portal.
-Items to hand-carry on your person (wearing on your person, in your wallet/billfold, or in a small bag or tote) (check each item as you pack) Social Security Card Photo ID (Driver's License, State-issued ID, or Federal Government-Issued ID) Military Dependent ID Card (if one or both of your parents is military).
+Check this box after you have attached this form to the front of a large manila envelope.

+Items to hand-carry inside the manila envelope

+Travel Receipts (airline itinerary/receipt, distance from your home to the airport, receipts for expenses such as taxi fares of \$75 or more)

+Security Clearance Paperwork (completed pages of SF86 stapled or clipped together)

+Current Immunization Record

+Legal Name Change Documentation (if applicable, if not, put N/A in the checkbox)

+Completed Standard Form 600 (Cadet Preventative Health Assessment)

+Note: If you are missing the Standard Form 600 (Cadet Preventative Health Assessment), the Pharmacy Cadet In-processing Form, or the SF86 (Security Clearance Paperwork), you can print new copies from the "To Bring" checklist page on your portal.

+Items to hand-carry on your person (wearing on your person, in your wallet/billfold, or in a small bag or tote)

+Social Security Card

+Photo ID (Driver's License, State-issued ID, or Federal Government-Issued ID)

+Military Dependent ID Card (if one or both of your parents is military).
 If not applicable, put N/A in the checkbox.

 Orthodontic Retainers (if applicable).
 If not applicable, write N/A in the checkbox.

 Essential medications (hormonal medication, such as birth control pills, Depo-Provera injections, and antibiotics for acute infections).
-See your Instructions to Appointees booklet for more information.
+See your Appointees Booklet for more information.
 If not applicable, write N/A in the checkbox.

 ABU Boots (if you purchased them in advance).
 This is optional.
 If you didn't bring boots, write N/A in the checkbox.

 Proof of US Citizenship including one or more of the following documents: Birth Certificate (with Consular Report of Birth Abroad if born overseas), US Passport, Certificate of Citizenship, or Naturalization Certificate.
 This must be an ORIGINAL document (no photocopies).

 Note: You will present your proof of citizenship at the start of the in-processing line.
 After presenting, you will put the document into your envelop.

-Items to pack in your luggage (you will not need these items during in-processing) (check each item as you pack) Twelve pair of plain white underwear (boxer briefs must not extend below mid-thigh) and eight plain white V-neck t-shirts (write your ID, shown at the top of this form, in each of the garments) Razor, blades, and shaving cream or an electric shaver Toothbrush, toothpaste, and dental floss Shampoo and bath soap (bar w/closing container or liquid body wash) Deodorant Cell Phone (optional) - Will be locked up until permitted.
+Items to pack in your luggage (you will not need these items during in-processing)

+Eight white sports bras and twelve pair of white briefs (write your ID, shown at the top of this form, in each of the garments).

+Feminine hygiene products

+Toothbrush, toothpaste, and dental floss

+Shampoo and bath soap (bar w/closing container or liquid body wash)

+Deodorant

+Cell Phone (optional) - Will be locked up until permitted.
 If not applicable, write N/A in the checkbox.

 Molded cleats (optional).
-If not applicable, write N/A in the checkbox Stationary and stamps (optional).
 If not applicable, write N/A in the checkbox.

+Stationary and stamps (optional).
+If not applicable, write N/A in the checkbox.

 Note: You will be issued sunscreen, lip balm, Tylenol, and throat lozenges during in-processing.
 You do not need to bring these items with you.

-USAFA FORM 0-100, Online Version (HQ USAFA/RRS)

-tablets, over-the-counter and non-essential medications, contact lenses.
+DO NOT BRING: Privately owned vehicle, diet or food packages, more than one piece of luggage, firearms or knives, jewelry, computers, printers or tablets, over-the-counter and non-essential medications, contact lenses.